googlecreativelab/quickdraw-dataset/README.md

   </tr>
   <tr>
     <td>description</td>
     <td><code itemprop="description">The Quick Draw Dataset is a collection of 50 million drawings across 345 categories, contributed by players of the game "Quick, Draw!".
-The drawings were captured as timestamped vectors, tagged with metadata including what the player was asked to draw and in which country the player was located.
+The drawings were captured as timestamped vectors, tagged with metadata including what the player was asked to draw and in which country the player was located.\n
+\n
 Example drawings:
 ![preview](https://github.com/googlecreativelab/quickdraw-dataset/blob/master/preview.jpg)</code></td>
   </tr>